-The second-level cache (Scache) is a 96K-byte, 3-way, set-associative, physical, write-back, write-allocate cache with 32- or 64-byte blocks.
+The second-level cache (Scache) is a 96KB, 3-way, set-associative, physical, writeback, write-allocate, byte-accessible cache with 32-byte or 64-byte blocks and bytelevel data parity.
 It is a mixed data and instruction cache.
 The Scache is fully pipelined; it processes read and write operations at the rate of one INT16 per CPU cycle and can alternate between read and write accesses without bubble cycles.

-When operating in 32-byte block mode, the Scache has 64-byte blocks with 32-byte subblocks, one tag per block.
+When operating in 32-byte block mode, the Scache has 64- byte blocks with 32-byte subblocks, one tag per block.
 If configured to 32 bytes, the Scache is organized as three sets of 512 blocks, with each block divided into two 32-byte subblocks.
 If configured to 64 bytes, the Scache is three sets of 512 64-byte blocks.